BrightChamps Logo

 Professor Greenline Explaining Math Concepts

 Quartile Deviation also known as the Semi-Interquartile Range is a measure that tells us how much the middle 50% of the data varies.
-It is the half of the interquartile range between the third quartile and the first quartile value.
+It is half of the interquartile range between the third and first quartile values.

 Professor Greenline from BrightChamps